topkecleon/telegram-bot-bash/README.md

 **We stay with /bin/bash shebang, because it's more save from security perspective.**

-Using a fixed path to the system provided bash makes it harder for attackers or users to place alternative versions of bash and avoids using a possibly broken, mangled or compromised bash executable.
+Use of a fixed path to the system provided bash makes it harder for attackers or users to place alternative versions of bash and avoids using a possibly broken, mangled or compromised bash executable.

 If you are a BSD /  MacOS user or must to use an other bash location, see [Install Bashbot](doc/0_install.md)